 Daemen College has established the Student Wellness Action Group (SWAG), which meets once per month during the year to discuss and plan wellness education programming and awareness throughout the year.
-The focus of this cross campus collaboration, under the direction of the Health and Wellness Coordinator, comprised of faculty, staff, students, and outside agencies, and coordinated through the Student Affairs division, is to examine healthy ways to address substance abuse, dating/domestic violence, and other wellness issues in a concerted and intentional manner.
+The focus of this cross campus collaboration, under the direction of the Executive Director of the CHIP Center, comprised of faculty, staff, students, and outside agencies, and coordinated through the Student Affairs division, is to examine healthy ways to address substance abuse, dating/domestic violence, and other wellness issues in a concerted and intentional manner.